 When I was walking through the thrift store looking for items to refashion, this gingham fabric jumped out right away.
 I realized they were pajama pants and wondered if I could do anything with them.
-I almost left them as-is to wear them as pajama pants, but I have so many pajama pants.
-I didn’t need anymore.
-I bought it deciding to refashion it.
+I almost left them as-is to wear them as pajama pants, but pajama pants aren’t long enough for me.
+I bought it deciding to refashion it and realized pants have a lot of fabric to work with.
 I thought it would be a fun challenge to make something from a pair of pajama pants.
 And I was able to make a shirt from it.
 I believed that I could do it, but I’m pretty amazed that I was able to actually do it.
 I added some floral embroider iron-on patches* to give it a step up and make it look like it’s not from a pair of pajama pants.
-(Today is the last day to enter the giveaway!)
+Let’s dive into the pajama pants refashion tutorial!

 5. Add embroidery and topstitching where you want.
 I added pink topstitching and embroidery all over the shirt to match the iron-on floral embroidery.